John-Colvin/YAIDIP/README.md

 );
 ```

-In contrast, occurrences of `$` in D code are rare --- indeed more likely to be present in generated code that uses interpolation itself.
+In contrast, occurrences of `$` followed by an open parenthesis or an identifier in D code are rare --- indeed more likely to be present in generated code that uses interpolation itself.
 This makes `$` a disproportionately strong candidate compared to other choices.

 The second question --- why not use `${` and `}` instead of `$(` and `)` --- has a simple answer: the elements to group inside the escape sequences are expressions, not statements.
 There already exists a syntax for grouping expressions, and that's surrounding them with `(` and `)`, which closes the case by invoking the [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).